 Bucket lists are checklists of things you want to accomplish in your life.
 The term comes from the popular idiom “kick the bucket,” meaning you want to do these things before you die.
 And as much as no one wants to think about their eventual demise, doing so can offer perspective.
 As poet Emily Dickinson said, “That it will never come again is what makes life so sweet.”

 But, not all bucket lists have to be about traveling.
-Other bucket list items are more achievement-based, such as learning to play an instrument, to run a marathon, or to complete a long-desired creative project.
+Other bucket list items are more achievement-based, such as learning to play an instrument, run a marathon, or complete a long-desired creative project.
 Your bucket list tasks can be anything that brings you joy and gives you a sense of accomplishment.
 It could be as small as reading a book or as extravagant as skydiving.

 Goal setting is a great way to keep yourself accountable to complete the tasks you want to do.
-Making goals, short and long term, can give you something to look forward to and improve your day-to-day mindset.
+Making goals, short and long-term, can give you something to look forward to and improve your day-to-day mindset.
 Checklists are great for establishing productive habits.

 Along with self-examination, bucket lists can be a great tool to improve your mental and physical health.
-Given that time is a finite commodity, investing in yourself by pursuing bucket list goals has incredible return on investment potential.
-Whether it is the actual achievement of the goal itself or merely personal growth in striving for it—you gain either way.
+Given that time is a finite commodity, investing in yourself by pursuing bucket list goals has an incredible return on investment potential.
+Whether it is the actual achievement of the goal itself or the personal growth in striving for it—you gain either way.

 Screen times have rapidly increased over the last decade, especially for teens and young adults, with no indication of slowing down as the world adapts and changes with new technological advancements and an onslaught of global and national crises.

-Just imagine what goals, short-term, long-term, or bucket list, could be achievable if we translated even a portion of our screen time into actionable pursuit of them?
-Consider the possibilities if our limited leisure time, hard earned money, and flagging energy weren’t sucked into a digital black hole that takes much and offers little back.
+Just imagine what goals, short-term, long-term, or bucket list, could be achievable if we translated even a portion of our screen time into an actionable pursuit of them?
+Don’t relegate your future memories behind junk flow screen time, turning them into should’a could’a would’a conversational pieces.

 Define, set, and track your goals.
 Turn them from insubstantial dreams into the motivational success of reality.